 The Bible has been inspired to provide for us a message relating to spiritual matters and on that account the measure of uncertainty which has been introduced by the presence of variants (e.g., deterioration in minute details; change in word order) does not really impair the authority of the Scripture.
 It can be said that copies of the Bible are inerrant to the extent that they agree with the original, and by all reasonable constructions, this extent is very considerable.

-What about apparent discrepancies between biblical passages?
+What about apparent discrepancies between scriptures?
 Given the foregoing information regarding God’s inspiration of the Bible, it would be appropriate to assume that further insight would facilitate interpretation and reveal that the apparent discrepancies are reconcilable.
 Haley states emphatically on page 3 of his book, “[W]e must guard against the conclusion that, since we cannot solve certain difficulties, they are therefore insoluble.”

 Likewise, on page 15 of When Critics Ask, Geisler and Howe assert,